-The Pagan religion teaches а respect for the earth which no religion can with God stuck 'up there'.
+The Pagan religion teaches a respect for the earth which no religion can with God stuck 'up there'.
 We see our creation in creation, not in some stained-glass window.
 We feel her power beneath our feet, not in some man-made stone church.
 The old religion has an essential role to play today because it respects the earth as holy and sacred; not something to be exploited, but a gift to be cherished, as much a part of ourselves as we are of it.

-the established church When teaches us to be dominant over nature and over our natural and instinctive feminine selves and when teaching other paths an all awareness of creation and love of the earth are subtly undermined, ignored or ridiculed then there can be little hope for our mother earth.
+When the established church teaches us to be dominant over nature and over our natural and instinctive feminine selves and when all other paths teaching an awareness of creation and love of the earth are subtly undermined, ignored or ridiculed then there can be little hope for our mother earth.